January 1, 2019 marked the launch of the #METOOK12 movement. Ms. Magazine featured the progress of this movement one-year later, and noted in part,

-If you are in imminent danger, have recently been assaulted or harmed and/or are in need of medical attention, please call 911 first.
+If you are in imminent danger, have recently been harmed and/or are in need of medical attention, call 911 immediately.

 FIND A SAFE PLACE -- CONTACT A TRUSTED ADULT -- CALL AN ADVOCATE OR CRISIS SUPPORT PROFESSIONAL

 Portland Public Schools is dedicated to ensuring that all allegations of sexual harassment and sexual assault are investigated thoroughly.
 The health and safety of the school community is of paramount importance to us; if you have been harmed or know of an incident of discrimination or harassment at school, please contact Dr. Liane O'Banion, the District’s Title IX Director, immediately at 503-916-3025, email@example.com or submit a concern here.

 Title IX of the Education Amendments of 1972, is a Federal civil rights law that prohibits discrimination on the basis of gender in any and all education programs and activities.
 Title IX keeps kids safe by reducing barriers to education, including prevention and response to all forms of gender-based discrimination and harassment.

 Forms of gender-based discrimination under Title IX: